-It was heart-warming to hear just how loved he was by so many.
+It was heart warming to hear just how loved he was by so many.
 And, to prove my thoughts wrong again, we laughed at some of the many great memories his friends shared of him.
-In the days after his funeral I found myself dealing with so many emotions I couldn’t sleep, I lay awake with too many thoughts and questions swirling around in my head, I wondered if I would ever have peace of mind again.
+In the days after his funeral I found myself dealing with so many emotions that I couldn’t sleep, I lay awake with too many thoughts and questions swirling around in my head, I wondered if I would ever have peace of mind again.

 I was often terrified at the thought of something bad happening to my family.
 I was living in a wide range of emotions on a daily basis, mostly good ones to be fair, however they were always underlined by a sense of impending doom, I just couldn’t seem to shake from my thoughts.

 I often found myself caught up in my thinking, visualising worst case scenarios, mostly involving my children, and worrying how I could protect them from all the perceived bad in the world.

 I spent so much time wondering how I would cope, if anything bad were to happen, and now, here I was in the realisation that my worst fears had come to be.